shorifulislamsiam/shorifulislamsiam/README.md

 =>💖I am looking something unique object/area that can help me to develop my learning speed.
 Android apps developing was my young age love, my attraction on ML and my passionate on learning python deeply.
 =>Let's addressing to the earth something new, effective and potential thing together.
-=>Interested on tourism, playing football & cricket.
+=>Interested on traveling, playing football & cricket.
 ------ Of course every creaturs has to taste death------